-The Boy Scout advancement program is subtle.
+The Scouting America advancement program is subtle.

 Educators and counselors agree that the best way to build confidence is through measurement.

-As a Scout advances, he is measured and grows in confidence and self-reliance.
+As a Scout advances, they are measured and grow in confidence and self-reliance.

 The ranks of Scouting are shown below.